 - out of breath during daily activities

-Walking can help us manage feelings of overwork, anger, self-doubt, and knowledge or idea depletion.
+Walking can help us manage feelings of overwork, anger, self-doubt, and knowledge depletion.
 While walking, we can:

-- have a washout period, wipe the slate clean
+- get a washout period and wipe the slate clean

 - blow off steam and beat out stress